selfcustody/krux/README.md

 git pull origin main && git submodule update --init --recursive
 ```

-## Krux (script)
+## Krux (script) (Linux or WSL)
 The [krux](krux) bash script contains commands for common development tasks.
 It assumes a Linux host, you will need to have [Docker Desktop or Docker Engine](https://docs.docker.com/desktop/), `openssl`, and `wget` installed at a minimum for the commands to work as expected.
+It works on Windows using WSL.
+The channel Crypto Guide from Youtube made a step-by-step video - [Krux DIY Bitcoin Signer: Build From Source & Verify (With Windows + WSL2 + Docker)](https://www.youtube.com/watch?v=Vmr_TFy2TfQ)

 To build and flash the firmware:
 ```bash